 All oral products:

-- Give on an empty stomach.
-Give 1 hour before or 1 hour after meals.
+- Take on an empty stomach.
+Take 1 hour before or 1 hour after meals.

 - Shake well before use.